Baby Learning Lab: Volunteer Research Assistant | Exploration

 Participating families will be compensated with an honorarium of up to $240.

-Baby Learning Lab: Volunteer Research Assistant
+Baby Learning Lab: Volunteer Research Assistants

-The Baby Learning Lab (Principal Investigator: Dr. Lauren Emberson) is recruiting volunteer research assistants.
+The Baby Learning Lab (Principal Investigator: Dr. Lauren Emberson) is recruiting volunteer Research Assistants.

 Position Overview